leXorNet/Skolmaten/README.md

 ## Features
-* Uses the RSS-feed of your chosen school to fetch the current menu every night.
+* Uses the Skolmaten.se API to fetch current menus of your chosen school nightly.
 * Generates two json files formatted for 2.9" displays;
   - One with the menu of today.
   - One with the menu of the next day (if on a weekend, the Monday menu will be displayed).